GMBog/GreenFeed/README.md

 Once you have the VRfile.dat from the system, you can use macro_intakes.R to process the file and get as a output:
  - Daily Excel file with the processed intakes
  - Compiled Excel file with the intake data

+Also, there is a script (AP_intakes.R) to process the intakes from GreenFeed.
+The output is a file with the daily intakes in grams per animal ID.